pavlosp/iotsound/README.md

-# IoTSound
+# IoTSound + Equalizer Fork

-**Starter project enabling you to add multi-room audio streaming via Bluetooth, Airplay2, Spotify Connect and others to any old speakers or Hi-Fi using just a Raspberry Pi.**
+**Starter project enabling you to add multi-room audio streaming via Airplay2, UPnP and others to any old speakers or Hi-Fi using just a Raspberry Pi.**

+> 🎚️ **This is a fork of [iotsound/iotsound](https://github.com/iotsound/iotsound)** with added **15-band LADSPA equalizer support** and a custom Debian-based audio block.
+Bluetooth and Spotify plugins have been removed for a streamlined setup focused on high-quality audio with EQ control.

 IoTSound, formerly balenaSound, was developed in 2019 to showcase the capabilities of the [balena IoT platform](https://www.balena.io/) which provides powerful edge device management at scale.
 Unfortunately, balenaSound has not connected with its intended audience: the commercial and industrial IoT space where the balena platform has thrived.
 Rather than archive and discontinue balenaSound, we are separating it from balena and gifting it to the hobbyist audio community that has been so passionate about it over the past years.